The best broker for Swiss investors in 2026

 For more information, read my article on the Swiss Stamp Tax Duty.

 As we can see from the comparison, the choice is relatively easy.
-From a fee point of view, only Interactive Brokers and DEGIRO are good choices.
-All the others are too expensive.
+From a fee perspective, Interactive Brokers is the best choice, closely followed by Saxo.
 Interactive Brokers is the cheapest of the available brokers.

 IB is cheaper and offers excellent foreign exchange trading.
 And it provides tons of features and analysis tools.
 This comes at the price of complexity.
 At first sight, Interactive Brokers is quite intimidating.
 But it has become better and better over the years.
 As a simple investor, you will only need a small portion of all the features of IB.